tom-rooker-moj/manage-pom-cases-design-history/app/posts/2021-07-07-handover-design-notes.md

 Send this email:

-* For cases that have had a supporting COM
+* For all types of case
-* On the date that COM takes responsibility
+* On the date that COM takes responsibility if a COM has been supporting
-* NOTE: We don't need to send this for cases for which COM takes responsibility on the same day as allocation.
-These cases will be covered by the second email (When a COM has been allocated).
+* 7 days after COM takes responsibility for a case with no supporting period (?)